Why go to Dubai with Kids?

 How would you like to experience family travel in Dubai, a place where the sun is always shining, the beaches beckon with their soft white sands, and the sky is as blue as the waters of the majestic oceans around it?
-It’s possible that you may not think Dubai is a good place for a family-friendly vacation due to its location in the Middle East or because of the elite personality of some of the visitors.
-However, it can be an exciting and fun change of pace to a domestic vacation.
+It’s possible that you may not think Dubai is a good place for a family-friendly vacation due to its location in the Middle East or because of the elite personality of some of the visitors--Dubai is sometimes just a stopover for those flying Emirates First Class on the A380.
+However, Dubai can be an exciting and fun change of pace to a domestic vacation.

 Visitors to Dubai can expect amazement at what this unique and wonderful oasis tucked away in the desert will offer you and your family.
 From spectacular water parks and even indoor skiing to camel trekking and exploring the old town, Dubai has plenty to entertain and fascinate kids and parents alike.